Finite Element Analysis & Modal Analysis

 What is Finite Element Analysis?

-Finite Element Analysis (FEA) is the numerical modeling of a component or system to predict behavior under a given condition.
+Finite Element Analysis (FEA) is numerical modeling of a component or system to predict behavior under a given condition.

 FEA uses the finite element method (FEM) to model the response of an object to various inputs mathematically.
 FEM is the dominant discretization method in structural mechanics, whereby a structure is broken down into pieces or elements.
 Elements are connected via nodes, which results in a set of simultaneous equations that can be used to understand how a system reacts to mechanical and thermal loads and specific boundary conditions.